google-parfait/tensorflow-federated/docs/federated_learning.md

     system (so that your model cannot be instantiated over data that does not match what the model is designed to consume).

-In addition, the abstract interface `tff.learning.Model` exposes a property `metric_finalizers` that takes in a metric's unfinalized values (returned by `report_local_unfinalized_metrics()`) and returns the finalized metric values.
+In addition, the abstract interface `tff.learning.models.VariableModel` exposes a property `metric_finalizers` that takes in a metric's unfinalized values (returned by `report_local_unfinalized_metrics()`) and returns the finalized metric values.
 The `metric_finalizers` and `report_local_unfinalized_metrics()` method will be used together to build a cross-client metrics aggregator when defining the federated training processes or evaluation computations.
 For example, a simple `tff.learning.metrics.sum_then_finalize` aggregator will first sum the unfinalized metric values from clients, and then call the finalizer functions at the server.

-You can find examples of how to define your own custom `tff.learning.Model` in the second part of our
+You can find examples of how to define your own custom `tff.learning.models.VariableModel` in the second part of our [image classification](tutorials/federated_learning_for_image_classification.ipynb) tutorial, as well as in the example models we use for testing in [`model_examples.py`](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/learning/models/model_examples.py).
-[image classification](tutorials/federated_learning_for_image_classification.ipynb)
-tutorial, as well as in the example models we use for testing in [`model_examples.py`](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/learning/models/model_examples.py).